Pole Transformer

 Material Name: transformer oil

-Contributing Factor: Other
+Contributing Factor: Traffic Accident

 Material Name: transformer oil